 Consuming omega 3 fats and oily fish isn't just good for heart health.
 Elderly people are mostly susceptible to geriatric diseases such as muscle degeneration and high eye pressure, while omega-3 fatty acids help to drain the proper intraocular fluid from the eyes, thus benefiting the overall eye care.
 Recently, many studies support the use of bioavailable variants of omega-3 fatty acids to prevent dry eye discomfort.

 What are Omega-3 fatty acids?

-Omega-3 refers to a group of polyunsaturated fatty acids found in every cell in the body.
+Omega-3 fatty acids refer to a group of polyunsaturated fatty acids that are present in every cell of the body.